Skip to content

 During the pandemic, the move toward remote conferencing accelerated apace, and now that we seem to be entering the post-pandemic era, it seems unlikely that the move to virtual conferencing will abate anytime soon.

-However, no matter how much experience you may have had with virtual meetings and seminars, whether as a host or attendee, there are still several important factors to take into consideration moving forward.
+However, no matter how much experience you may have had with virtual meetings and seminars, whether as a host or attendee, there are still several important factors to consider moving forward.
 Understanding how to navigate the unique challenges of leading a large virtual forum is becoming increasingly important as technological advances continue to increase attendance capacities.

 This article discusses some of the most important things you can do to prepare for your next multi-person virtual meeting or seminar.